-Shareholders of your fund approved a new management contract with Putnam Management effective February 21, 2024 (the "Management Contract").
+Shareholders of your fund approved a new management contract with Putnam Management effective January 1, 2024 (the "Management Contract").
 The terms of the Management Contract, including terms relating to fees, are substantially similar to the terms of your fund's previous management contract with Putnam Management dated February 27, 2014 (the "Previous Management Contract").
 Shareholders were asked to approve the Management Contract in connection with the acquisition by a subsidiary of Franklin Resources, Inc. ("Franklin Templeton") of Putnam U.S. Holdings I, LLC ("Putnam Holdings") in a stock and cash transaction (the "Transaction").
 As a result of the Transaction, Putnam Management, a wholly-owned subsidiary of Putnam Holdings and the investment manager to your fund, became an indirect, wholly-owned subsidiary of Franklin Templeton.
-Under the Investment Company Act of 1940, as amended, the Transaction resulted in the automatic termination of the Previous Management and Putnam Investments Limited that was in place for your fund before the Transaction.
+Under the Investment Company Act of 1940, as amended, the Transaction resulted in the automatic termination of the Previous Management and also the related sub-management contract between Putnam Management and Putnam Investments Limited that was in place for your fund before the Transaction.